 The KAMS/AMS curriculum is carefully designed to provide students with a strong foundational preparation in science and mathematics.
 Once attending KAMS/AMS, students are required to take KAMS/AMS courses through FHSU.
 However, prior to attending KAMS/AMS, a student may transfer some credits from another institution if those credits meet the criteria established by FHSU.
-Following admission to KAMS/AMS, students must consult with the designated KAMS/AMS staff member before taking courses from another institution to confirm acceptability and transferability.
+Following admission to KAMS/AMS, students must consult with the KAMS/AMS Directors before taking courses from another institution to confirm acceptability and transferability.